sid226/PDS/docs/Installation.md

 _**NOTE:**_

-* For SLES (11 SP4, 12) the `port_number` will be 5000 by default
+* For SLES (11 SP4, 12) by default the port_number will be 5000
-* For SLES (12 SP1, 12 SP2) and Ubuntu (16.04, 16.10, 17.04) `port_number` will be 80 by default
+* For SLES (12 SP1, 12 SP2) and Ubuntu (16.04, 16.10, 17.04)  by default the port_number will be 80

 ###  Step 10: (Optional) Custom configuration
-Update configuration file at `/opt/PDS/src/config/config.py` for custom settings like changing default location of "distro data" or enabling/disabling logs
+Update configuration file at `/opt/PDS/src/config/config.py` for custom settings.
+Below is the list of parameters:

+        <DATA_FILE_LOCATION> - Location of folder containing all distribution specific JSON data

+        <LOG_FILE_LOCATION> - Location of folder containing PDS logs

+        <enable_proxy_authentication> - Flag enabling/disabling proxy based network access

+        <proxy_user> - Proxy server user name

+        <proxy_password> - Proxy server password

+        <proxy_server> - Proxy server IP/fully qualified domain name

+        <proxy_port> - Proxy port number

+        <local_setup> - Flag enabling/disabling debugging.

+        <server_host> - IP/fully qualified domain name of server where PDS application will be deployed

+        <server_port> - PDS port on which application will be accessible to end users